VoxChain/condenser/src/app/help/en/welcome.md

 ### <span id="No_Cost_to_Participate">No Cost to Participate</span>

-It is free to post, comment, or upvote all content on Steemit.com.
+It is free to post, comment, or upvote all content on Vox.com.
 You might even get paid for it!

 <a href="#Table_of_Contents">^</a>
 ### <span id="Upvotes">Upvotes</span>

-Upvotes are Steemit's way of saying you like someone's post or comment.
+Upvotes are Vox's way of saying you like someone's post or comment.

 To upvote, click on the <Icon name="chevron-up-circle" /> *Upvote* icon at the bottom of the comment/post.